NishanthSpShetty/lignum/laundrylist.md

 ## Distribute Quote Logger (should be renamed)

-Create a disributed logging service using golang, something like go.
+Create a disributed logging service using golang, something like kafka.

 ## TODO's